philipturner/swift-colab/README.md

 > To access your closed notebook, first open a new notebook. `Runtime > Manage sessions` shows a list of recent Colab instances.
 Click on the old one, and its notebook opens in a new browser tab.

 Go to `Insert > Code cell` and paste the following commands.
-You will see `-c release -Xswiftc -Onone` commented out.
-This reduces build time by 33%, but requires [restarting the runtime twice](https://github.com/philipturner/swift-colab/issues/15) because of a [compiler bug](https://github.com/apple/swift/issues/59569).
+The SwiftPM flags `-c release -Xswiftc -Onone` are commented out.
+They shorten build time to 2 minutes, but require [restarting the runtime twice](https://github.com/philipturner/swift-colab/issues/15) because of a [compiler bug](https://github.com/apple/swift/issues/59569).
 Consider using these flags if compile time becomes a serious bottleneck to your workflow.

 ```swift
 %install-swiftpm-flags $clear